DrUm78/fks-VVVVVV/README.md

 Info
 ----
-This is the FunKey-S port of VVVVVV.
+This is the FunKey S port of VVVVVV.
 SDL has been downgraded to SDL1.2 so this version could be used to port the game to other platform which doesn't support SDL2.0.

 License
 -------